AriFordsham/GHCWiki/working-conventions/bisection.md

 **Note:** Bisecting revisions before the switch to submodules (i.e. more than a couple of months prior to the GHC 7.10.1 release) is quite difficult and is generally not worth the effort.
 The script below probably won't work in this regime.

-To begin, it's best to minimize the work required to build GHC.
-For this setting `BuildFlavour=quick` in `mk/build.mk` is recommended.
-Next download the script below and edit it to reflect your test-case.
-Now begin the bisection,
+Download the script below and edit it to reflect your test-case then begin the bisection:

 ```
 $ git bisect start